raindevteam/rain/README.md

 work, but it is obvious what I am doing right now is definitely not working!
 The Development Track System will be matured along the way as development pushes on.

-And yes, this README is pretty lame, but hopefully will be much more cooler when 0.5.0 comes around!
+And yes, this README is pretty lame, but hopefully it will be much more cooler when 0.5.0 comes around!

 ----------------------------------